SuperOfficeDocs/feedback/README.md

 ## Code of Conduct

 Be nice, respectful and kind.
+Please read of full Code of Conduct in the [`Contribution`](https://github.com/SuperOfficeDocs/contribution/blob/main/CODE_OF_CONDUCT.md) repository.

 ## Questions